pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

   * PreDecrementExpression
   * UnaryExpression
   * UnaryExpressionNotPlusMinus
 * Why: Those nodes were asymmetric, and inconsistently nested within UnaryExpression.
-By definition they're all unary, so that using a single node is appropriate.
+By definition, they're all unary, so that using a single node is appropriate.
 * [#1890 [java] Merge different increment/decrement expressions](https://github.com/pmd/pmd/pull/1890)
 * [#2155 [java] Merge prefix/postfix expressions into one node](https://github.com/pmd/pmd/pull/2155)